Open-EO/openeo-eodc-driver/doc/run_tests.md

 # Running tests

 This documents describes how to run test.
-Currently only covering the microservices.
+In general we use unittests and integration tests.

+# Microservice Tests

 ## Prerequisites